-This sawfly has a conspicuous white mouth and white tips to its antennae.
-It is really variable in colour, sometimes all black, but other forms with varying amounts of red.
+12-15mm.
+It has a conspicuous white 'mouth' and white tips to its antennae.
+It is really variable in colour, sometimes all black, but other forms with varying amounts of red, sometimes with yellow on the middle tergites.
 The white marked antennae together with the white and brown stigma in the forewing are distinctive and help with the identification.

 Found along hedgerows and woodland rides

 The larvae are nocturnal grazers, feeding on a variety of leaves, such as Hazel, Willow and Honeysuckle.

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)

 Coloured circles = NatureSpot records: 2020+ | 2015-2019 | pre-2015